-So many commodity products invest in futures contracts linked to the actual commodity, allowing for exposure to resources without taking physical possession.
-What some have failed to grasp is that there are nuances related to futures-based investment strategies that can have a material impact on bottom line returns [see also 25 Ways To Invest In Natural Gas].
+Thus many commodity products invest in futures contracts linked to the actual commodity, allowing for exposure to resources without taking physical possession.
+What some have failed to grasp is that there are nuances related to futures-based investment strategies that can have a material impact on bottom-line returns [see also 25 Ways To Invest In Natural Gas].

 Contango has become a four-letter word among commodity investors, the culprit responsible for disappointing returns from futures-based products.
-Yet some fail to understand exactly what contango is and how it impacts futures prices–concepts that anyone interested in exposure to commodities should understand.
+Yet many investors fail to understand exactly what contango is and how it impacts futures prices–concepts that anyone interested in exposure to commodities should understand.

 Example: Natural Gas Futures

-To illustrate how contango can impact returns to a hypothetical natural gas fund, we’ll walk through the trades a fund might make over the course of several months in order to meet its investment objective.
-Let’s assume that out natural gas fund has $100 million in assets on January 1, which it invests in near month natural gas NYMEX futures contracts (i.e., contracts for February delivery).
-We’ll assume the fund rolls holdings on the 15th of every month, selling near month contracts and buying the second month contracts [see also The Ultimate Guide To Natural Gas Investing].
+To illustrate how contango can impact the returns of a hypothetical natural gas fund, we’ll walk through the trades a fund might make over the course of several months in order to meet its investment objective.
+Let’s assume that our natural gas fund has $100 million in assets on January 1st, which it invests in near-month natural gas NYMEX futures contracts (i.e., contracts for February delivery).
+We’ll assume the fund rolls holdings on the 15th of every month, selling near-month contracts and buying the second month contracts [see also The Ultimate Guide To Natural Gas Investing].

-On January 1, spot natural gas is trading at $4.00/million BTU.
-We’ll assume the contract for February delivery is trading at $4.10, reflecting both costs of storing the underlying until that point and market expectations over future price movements.
-NYMEX natural gas contracts represent 10,000 mmBtu, so the fund in question would buy 2,439 contracts at $41,000 each.
+On January 1st, spot natural gas is trading at $4.00/million BTU.
+We’ll assume the contract for February delivery is trading at $4.10, reflecting both the costs of storing the underlying resource until that point and market expectations over future price movements.
+NYMEX natural gas contracts represent 10,000 mmBtu, thus the fund in question would buy 2,439 contracts at $41,000 each.